Saint Mary's College (Indiana)

-Saint Mary's College is a private Catholic women's liberal arts college in Notre Dame, Indiana.
+Saint Mary's College is a private Catholic women's liberal arts college in Notre Dame, Indiana, United States.
 Founded in 1844 by the Sisters of the Holy Cross, the name of the school refers to the Virgin Mary.

-Saint Mary's offers five bachelor's degrees and more than 30 major areas of study.
-Additionally, Saint Mary's College offers five graduate degrees: Master of Autism Studies, Master of Science, Master of Social Work, and Doctor of Nursing Practice.

 History

 In 1843, four Sisters of the Holy Cross came from Le Mans, France, to share in the apostolate of education under invitation of Edward Sorin, who together with his priests and brothers of the Congregation of Holy Cross had founded the University of Notre Dame.
 In 1844, the sisters opened their first school in Bertrand, Michigan, about six miles from Notre Dame; it was a boarding academy with pre-collegiate grades.
 In 1855 the school moved to its present site, under the leadership of Mother Angela Gillespie.
-The main building and a former blacksmith shop used as a office were drawn by oxen to the new location.
+The main building and a former blacksmith shop used as an office were drawn by oxen to the new location.

-Ellen Ewing Sherman, wife of General William Tecumseh Sherman was a cousin of Mother Angela Gillespie, directress of Saint Mary's Academy.
-In 1864, Ellen took up temporary residence in South Bend, Indiana, to have her young family educated at the University of Notre Dame and St. Mary's.
+Ellen Ewing Sherman, wife of General William Tecumseh Sherman, was a cousin of Mother Angela Gillespie, directress of Saint Mary's Academy.
+In 1864, Ellen took up temporary residence in South Bend, Indiana, to have her young family educated at the University of Notre Dame and Saint Mary's.
 At the age of fifteen, Mary Ellen Quinlan, who later became the mother of playwright Eugene O'Neill, attended Saint Mary's Academy and graduated with honors in music, playing Chopin's Polonaise for piano, op.
 22, at the commencement.

-Saint Mary's College eventually grew from the Academy.
+Saint Mary's College eventually grew from the academy.
 A typewriting course was introduced in 1886; students practiced on Remington typewriters.
 In 1915 a course in auto mechanics was offered in hopes that students would become "intelligent" drivers.
 It was taught by Miss Mary Callahan, who had taken a course at a Studebaker plant in Detroit, and John Seibert, the college chauffeur.
 Studebaker executive A.R.
 Erskine donated a vehicle for hands-on instruction.

-In 1945 Saint Mary's Academy moved to the former Erskine estate on the south side of South Bend.
+In 1945, Saint Mary's Academy moved to the former Erskine estate on the south side of South Bend.
 Saint Mary's College is located across the street (Indiana 933) from the University of Notre Dame.
 Saint Mary's was the first women's college in the Great Lakes region.

-Today the school offers five bachelor's degrees and, beginning in 2015, four master's degrees (the master's programs are co-educational).
+Today the school offers five bachelor's degrees and four master's degrees (the master's programs are co-educational).
 There are approximately 120,000 living alumnae.
 Proposals to merge with University of Notre Dame (then a men's institution) in the early 1970s were rejected by Saint Mary's College, and Notre Dame became coeducational on its own in 1972.
-The College resides within the Diocese of Fort Wayne-South Bend.
+The college resides within the Diocese of Fort Wayne-South Bend.

+In 2023, the board of trustees first agreed to admit transgender female students, later rescinding the decision because many members of the community considered it a "threat to our Catholic identity."